bluesillybeard/Pinc/readme.md

 - Test zero-dependency compilation
 - Figure out an error reporting solution
 - internal refactor of event system
     - on X11 backend, trigger cursor exit event when the window looses focus (X does not trigger an exit event when focus is lost for some reason)
+- Make tests to check for certain annoying things
+    - duplicate key events
+    - duplicate cursor movement events
+    - This could be placed in some kind of validation layer system.
+Might need to wait until everything is placed through interfaces.

 ## Q&A
 - Why make this when other libraries like Kinc, Raylib, V-EZ, bgfx, and however many others already exist?